WebOrigami/docs/src/egret/intro2.md

 - Spreadsheets
 - rich text

-## Creating a site's About Us area

-1. What is the final form of the content I want to end up with?
-1. What is the form of the content I can start with?
-1. How am I going to transform the starting content into the end result?

-Before going further, think for a moment about how you would approach this engineering problem.

-Let's consider these questions in turn.

-## Question 2: What is the content's final form?

---> graph diagram

---> index page

---> person page

-## Question 1: What is the starting form of the content?

 often need to work on both these questions at the same time

 small team of 10 people